 What to avoid

-You can think of the rules as guardrails for your credit card application strategy.
-These policies clarify what the banks see as aggressive behavior or gaming the system.
+Think of these rules as guardrails for your credit card application strategy.
+These policies clarify what the banks see as risky behavior.
 However, that doesn't mean you should get as close to the edge as possible.
-Moreover, some banks, like American Express, have even implemented pop-ups during the application process to say you may not qualify for the advertised bonus, due to past activity.

-Common sense will go a long way.
 If you stop to think about the value of your relationship from the bank's perspective, it's pretty hard to get yourself in trouble without realizing it.
-The “bad apples” usually know who they are.
+Here are a few questions to ask yourself:

 • Are the card's ongoing benefits worth more than the annual fee?